sapsan-wiki/sapsan-wiki.github.io/docs/tutorials/custom_estimator.md

 ### Loss

-Catalyst includes a more extensive list of "losses" or "criterions" than the standard PyTorch.
+Catalyst includes a more extensive list of *losses*, i.e. *criterions*, than the standard PyTorch.
 Their implementations might require to include some extra `Callback`s to be specified in the runner ([Criterion Documentation](https://catalyst-team.github.io/catalyst/api/contrib.html#criterion)).
 Please refer to Catalyst examples to create your own loss functions.

 ### Optimizer